Quick Start Guide

 What’s Clipper Card and why should I use it on the ferry?

-Clipper Card is the Bay Area’s all-in-one transit payment solution and using Clipper offers customers a significant fare discount.
-You load value on the card which you can then use on 23 different transit agencies in the Bay Area, including San Francisco Bay Ferry.
+Clipper is the Bay Area’s all-in-one transit payment solution and using Clipper offers customers a significant fare discount.
+You load value on your account, which you can then use on 23 different transit agencies in the Bay Area, including San Francisco Bay Ferry.
 See more info and learn how to use Clipper on the ferry.

 Can I buy ferry tickets through an app?